Leopold Conservation Award

 Because more than 50% of all land in California is privately owned, how these folks manage their properties has a dramatic and lasting effect on the environment - from climate change, to clean air and water, to wildlife.
 They are the front-line defenders in protecting the quality of our air and water, landscapes that protect people and wildlife alike, and ensuring a healthy climate for the state.
 Moreover, the fate of imperiled species, 90% of which make their homes on private land, largely rests in these individual's hands.

-That's why in 2006 we teamed up with the Sand County Foundation - a Wisconsin-based nonprofit that works with landowners to improve wildlife and habitat nationally - and the California Farm Bureau Federation to co-sponsor the first-ever Leopold Conservation Award in California.
-Advancing sustainable land stewardship is something we've been championing for nearly two decades.
+That’s why in 2006 we teamed up with Sand County Foundation — a Wisconsin-based nonprofit that works with landowners to improve wildlife and habitat nationally — and the California Farm Bureau Federation to co-sponsor the first-ever Leopold Conservation Award in California.
+Advancing sustainable land stewardship is something we’ve been championing for almost three decades.